jiritobolka/jiritobolka.github.io/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 {% endhighlight %}

-Now, it is all about the Javascript methods that call GoodData APIs - authenticate and extract the data based on provided metrics and attributes.
-See the following script, especially `gooddata.user.login` method and `gooddata.execution.getData`.
+The next step is all about the Javascript methods that call the GoodData APIs to authenticate and extract the data based on the metrics and attributes from the code above.

+See the following script, particularly the `gooddata.user.login` and `gooddata.execution.getData` methods.

 {% highlight javascript %}
 var elements = [attr1, metric1, metric2, metric3, metric4];